 Cost for me changing my own snow tires:

-- Total Cost/Value of Changing My Own Snow Tires: $85
+Total Cost In Time and Money of Changing My Own Snow Tires: $85

 So, for me, it clearly is worth it to change my own tires.